Nightly Met Opera Streams

-If you enjoy the Nightly Opera Streams, be sure not to miss our groundbreaking new pay-per-view concert series, featuring opera’s greatest stars performing live via satellite from striking locations across Europe and the U.S. The series kicks off Saturday, July 18, with superstar tenor Jonas Kaufmann singing a program of show-stopping arias from the ornate Polling Abbey outside Munich, Germany.
+If you enjoy the Nightly Opera Streams, be sure not to miss our groundbreaking new pay-per-view concert series, presenting opera’s greatest stars performing live via satellite from striking locations across Europe and the U.S. The first program, featuring Jonas Kaufmann, is available on demand now, and the series continues with Renée Fleming, live on August 1.

 Support the Met and Protect its Future

 Hundreds of thousands of people have been tuning in daily to our free performance streams, and many of them have kindly been asking how they can help the Met during this economically perilous time.
 In response, we have added a “Donate Now” button below.
 We thank you for your help.

 Or, donate by text message: Text METOPERA to 44321 in the U.S. or 1-917-999-0700 for other countries.
 Standard text messaging rates apply.

 Each stream becomes available at 7:30PM EDT and remains accessible for on-demand viewing until 6:30PM EDT the following day, with the exception of the August 15 stream of La Bohème, which will be available until August 16 at 12PM EDT.
 The August 16 stream of Luisa Miller will begin at the normally scheduled 7:30PM EDT.

 Mozart’s The Magic Flute